Public Flipper Releases

 dispatch_workflow

-event which is issued as a last step of the desktop release process.
+event, which is issued as a last step of the desktop release process.

 In normal circumstances, the third event will kick off an Android release build.
+The workflow is defined in publish-android.yml in GitHub.

 We first install two NDK versions that are required by our dependencies.
-To publish release artifacts
+To publish release artifacts (non-SNAPSHOT

-only requirement about the key itself is, that it needs to be exported to a Keyserver.
-Ours
+only requirement about the key is that it needs to be exported to a Keyserver.
+Ours is published to the Ubuntu Keyserver.

-To publish your own key, run
+To publish your own key, run the following:

 gpg --send-keys --keyserver keyserver.ubuntu.com <KEY_ID>